reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 `embed:update-on-async-rendering/definition-getsnapshotbeforeupdate.js`

 The new `getSnapshotBeforeUpdate` lifecycle is called right before mutations are made (e.g. before the DOM is updated).
 The return value for this lifecycle will be passed as the third parameter to `componentDidUpdate`.
-(This lifecycle isn't often needed, but can be useful in cases like manually preserving scroll position during rerenders.)
+(This lifecycle isn't often needed, but can be useful in cases like manually preserving scroll position during re-renders.)

 Together with `componentDidUpdate`, this new lifecycle should cover all use cases for the legacy `componentWillUpdate`.